 As a cryptocurrency investor, it is essential to leverage every tool available to maximize profits.
-Price evaluations can be a challenge to predict, particularly in the cryptocurrency market with over 9,000 cryptocurrencies.
+However, price evaluations can be difficult to predict, particularly in the cryptocurrency market, with over 20,000 cryptocurrencies.

 RSI Overview and How to Use the Indicator